Temehu

 Some might say this should not pose a threat, so long as modernisation is applied to illuminate (rather than integrate then eliminate).
 But nature has already taken care of this process in a natural way.
 TEK (‘Traditional Environmental Knowledge’) is continuously modernising all aspects of human existence in one complete system we know as evolution — with the free ‘will’ to steer one's destiny.
 To be the free offspring of Tamazight requires courage to abandon fear and liberate one's mind from centuries of oppression and superstition, and instead openly embrace the glorious wisdom of TAMAZIGHT.

 This extensive TEK knowledge of indigenous People's heritage and accumulative wisdom, which modern scientists now seek for new insights, insures cultural continuation and inspires new inventions of material types, smart tools and even new human societies altogether; encompassing all aspects of human existence.
 Yet despotic democracies, in contrast, emphasise only one single aspect on the expense of all other aspects including the desecration of nature, policing indigenous principles, impoverishing people, and even feeding the earth with toxic waste.
-This transitional expression will not succeed in evolutionary terms because it violates long-range perspective with which nature sees her future offspring thriving as ever!
+This transitional expression will not succeed in evolutionary terms because it violates long-range perspective with which nature sees her future offspring thrive as ever!

 The Berbers' mentality, their cheerful attitude to life, their customary egalitarian justice and tribal council of the elders (of both female and male transparent members of society who lead by example), and all the good, unique elements that distinguish Tamazight society from the ‘warring’ ideals thriving in neighbouring and far distant countries may all become affected by, if not infected with, the new cultureless direction towards which the Berber society may one day find itself led-to –> something the Imazighen of today ought to be concerned-with right now, rather than shortsightedly endure in decades to come.
 If the Berbers lose their unique sense of identity, as a Berber, one may no longer wish to remain a Berber, simply because there will be none in essence.